pytorch/pytorch/docs/libtorch.rst

    python ../tools/build_libtorch.py

 Alternatively, you can call setup.py normally and then copy the built cpp libraries.
-This method may have side effects to your active Python installation.
+This method can effect your active Python installation.
 ::
    cd <pytorch_root>
    python setup.py build